Pathways to qualify as an architect

 Even if you don't possess the usual admissions requirements in terms of qualifications, some schools are happy to judge a mature student on other grounds, such as your experience and your portfolio.
 Some universities and higher education colleges run foundation courses and access courses to enable you to acquire the necessary knowledge and skills, prior to starting a degree course.

 If you have studied or qualified to be an architect outside the UK, your qualification(s) will need to be assessed for equivalence to the UK Parts 1 and 2 by the Architects Registration Board (ARB).
 The RIBA recognises ARB recommendations at this stage.
 You will then be able to progress onto a recognised Part 2 course; or undertake a Part 3 qualification once you have met the required criteria.
-You should make direct contact with the ARB and course providers to discuss your options.
+You should make direct contact with the ARB and course providers to discuss your options and.